 Nuclear waste looks almost identical to the fuel loaded into nuclear reactors- but is highly unstable.
 Since a nuclear reaction has taken place, it is unknown when these fission products will release the nuclear energy they hold.
 If the fuel used is recyclable, the waste left behind is referred to as “used fuel” or “spent nuclear fuel.”

 If not handled and sealed properly, nuclear waste products can cause major radioactive contamination, which will then spread to different ecosystems and cause long-term problems, including the pollution of natural resources.
 The most dangerous aspect of radioactive material contamination, however, is the fact that it can go unnoticed for years, or even decades before it begins to show impact.

 Another important factor to consider is that there is no way of containing radioactive contamination, so the adverse effects that may be caused by a spill are highly unpredictable.
 There are no known ways to predict the effects of radiation on the human body because of the damage it can cause on a cellular level.
 Some of the known health problems caused by exposure to nuclear waste include gastrointestinal diseases, cardiovascular diseases, damage to the nervous system, diabetes, and tumors in various organs.

 PacTec develops and manufactures several certified and approved solutions for nuclear waste packaging and disposal.
 Our patented nuclear waste containers are the solutions for the macro encapsulation of LLMW (Low-Level Mixed Waste) and RLS (Radioactive Lead Solids) that are significantly more affordable than traditional packaging alternatives.
 We also offer packaging solutions for Type IP-1, IP-2, and 7A Type A IP-3 in the form of flexible nuclear waste containers that comply with DOT transport regulations.

 If you are looking for a reliable packaging solution for nuclear waste disposal, you are in the right place!
 We engineer LSA (Low Specific Activity) and SCO (Surface Contaminated Object) overpacks according to your specific requirements.
-If our existing designs, sizes, or material configurations do not meet your requirements for radioactive waste management, we can custom engineer an appropriate solution for your project at a competitive price.
+If our existing designs, sizes, or material configurations do not meet your requirements for radioactive waste management, we can custom engineer an appropriate solution for your nuclear waste projects at a competitive price.